Max Fricke

 Max Fricke (born 29 March 1996) is an Australian speedway rider.
-He is a World team champion, twice Australian champion and four times Australian Under-21 Champion.
+He is a World team champion, three time Australian champion and four times Australian Under-21 Champion.

 Career

-Juniors

-Fricke competed in junior levels of motocross and speedway in Australia, competed in the 2011 and 2012 FIM Youth Gold Cup tournaments, and finished in fourth place in the Australian Under-16 125cc Championship and second in the 125cc Team Championship in January 2012.
+Fricke competed in junior levels of motocross and speedway in Australia, competing in the 2011 and 2012 FIM Youth Gold Cup tournaments, and finished in fourth place in the Australian Under-16 125cc Championship and second in the 125cc Team Championship in January 2012.